SaiGaneshReddy3648/java-algorithms/README.md

 14.Quizzes on Algorithms
 15.Misc

-# Good luck every one....
+# Good luck for every one....🙂